 Product Information Management is a relatively new concept, and thus, there are often many misconceptions we encounter when meeting companies.
-Hopefully this blog can help dispell some of these and you may feel more comfortable about the idea of implementing a PIM system.
+Hopefully, this blog can help dispel some of these and you may feel more comfortable about the idea of implementing a PIM system.

 You need a large team to undergo a PIM project

 PIM is a solution suitable for an organisation of any size.
 In fact, we have found it can be easier to work closely with a smaller team of project champions first even within larger companies, before rolling it out to the wider business.
 Smaller teams in particular benefit from the resources and time-savings that a PIM system provides.